EdJoPaTo/website-stalker-example/io/kaitai/doc/lang-python-html.md

 With stable version of Kaitai Struct compiler, one can use the following
 methods:

-* On Debian / Ubuntu, one can install it from apt repositories:
+* On Ubuntu / Debian, one can install it from apt repositories:

   * For Python 3.x: